engr-owais-ali/Ego4D-NLQ/Extension/readme.md

 ## Extensions
+The details of the synthetic dataset creation is provided in the respective directory.

 **Prerequisites**
 * The dataset folder contains all necessary video features, GloVe embeddings and 2 version of synthetic dataset.